-The use of seminary facilities for meetings/events for both on-campus and off-campus users must be scheduled through the Administrative Associate for the Rector and Dean and the meetings/events placed on the official LTSS master calendar before facilities are considered "booked."
-In addition, a Facilities Use Form must be completed and approved, ideally at least two weeks in advance of the event.
-Forms are available in the Business Office.
+The use of campus facilities for meetings/events for both on-campus and off-campus users must be scheduled through the Administrative Associate for Academics and the meetings/events placed on the official LTSS master calendar before facilities are considered "booked."
+Once booked, a facilities use form will be completed and approved, ideally at least two weeks in advance of the event.
 (Fees may be charged and contracts required for space rentals for personal events and for meetings/events of outside users, according to the policies of the seminary.)